lelynn/newrepo/_projects/3_project.markdown

 The goal of my model, is thus to learn by adjusting the weights in the nodes to produce the desired outputs to their input data.
 The desired outputs are defined by the targets that are provided to the model along with the input.

 Adversarial images are images generated with the intention to get the model to predict something different than what the actual target is.
+I will explain my method in a blogpost later.